 Call the Wisconsin Tobacco Quit Line.
-You will talk with someone who knows all about quitting and can help you through it.
+To talk with someone who knows all about quitting and can help you through it.
 The Quit Line coach will help you learn what you can do to quit successfully.
-They will talk you through the ways you can quit best based on your lifestyle like vaping with Gourmet ELiquid and slowly decreasing your nicotine intake, nicotine patches or exercise.
+They will talk you through the ways you can quit best based on your lifestyle and how to slowly decrease your nicotine intake with nicotine patches or exercise.

 Fax to Quit

 The First Breath program is designed specify to help pregnant women quit smoking.
-Sponsored by the Wisconsin Women’s Health Foundation, (a non-profit organization) to help pregnant women in Wisconsin quit smoking and reduce the risk of serious health problems to both mother and child.
+The program is sponsored by the Wisconsin Women’s Health Foundation, (a non-profit organization) to help pregnant women in Wisconsin quit smoking and reduce the risk of serious health problems to both mother and child.
 The program provides 1:1 support during and after pregnancy, and resources available through the Quit Line.
 Call the Health Department at 715-478-3371 to speak to or make an appointment to meet with our First Breath nurse.

 Wisconsin WINS Program

-The WI WINS program is a state and local partnership dedicated to protect children from the health hazards of tobacco, and decrease youth access to tobacco products.
-In Wisconsin, the 2001 the illegal sale rate of tobacco products to minors was over 33%.
+The WI WINS program is a state and local partnership dedicated to protecting children from the health hazards of tobacco, and to decrease youth access to tobacco products.
+In Wisconsin, in 2001, the illegal sale rate of tobacco products to minors was over 33%.
 By 2009, the average non-compliance rate for the state of Wisconsin was only 7%!

 WI WINS activities include retailer education and training, media outreach, community education, and investigations to establish retailer compliance with the law.
-By decreasing youth access to tobacco, youth tobacco use decreases, lifetime health effects lessen and WIS WINS.
+By decreasing youth access to tobacco, youth tobacco use decreases, lifetime health effects lessen, and Wisconsin WINS.

 Northwoods Tobacco-Free Coalition

-Forest, Florence, Oneida, Lincoln, Price, and Vilas County combined as one multi-jurisdictional coalition (MJC) called the Northwood’s Tobacco-Free Coalition (NWTFC).
-For more information about the coalition, please visit. www.nwtfc.org.
+Forest, Florence, Oneida, Lincoln, Price, and Vilas counties combined as one multi-jurisdictional coalition, called the Northwood’s Tobacco-Free Coalition (NWTFC).
 The mission of the NWTFC is to improve the health of the residents of Florence, Forest, Lincoln, Oneida, Price, and Vilas counties by encouraging reduction in the use of tobacco through public information and community involvement.